Sequor-Robotics/orb_slam3_ros2/README.md

 ## How to build

 1. The apt version of opencv-contrib in Jetson nano, jetpack 6.2 is 4.5.4, which inclue opencv-core needed to build.
 But the apt version of opencv is 4.8.0.
 You need to fit this.
 You have two options:

 a) If you want to set in 4.5.4:
 ```
 sudo apt-get install -y \
   libopencv-dev=4.5.4+dfsg-9ubuntu4 \
   libopencv-contrib-dev=4.5.4+dfsg-9ubuntu4
 ```

 b) If you want to set with the version later that 4.5.4, you have to build opencv from source.

 2. Build ORB_SLAM3

-  After fit opencv version, Go to this [repo](https://github.com/yckim4042/ORB-SLAM3-STEREO-FIXED) and follow build instruction.
+Go to this [repo](https://github.com/yckim4042/ORB-SLAM3-STEREO-FIXED) and follow build instruction.

 3. Clone repository to your ROS workspace
 ```